 When anxiety becomes a problem, these so-called 'appropriate responses' appear to begin to occur more frequently in circumstances where they are not necessarily helpful.

 A range of factors are thought to contribute to anxiety symptoms which can then go on to become disorders.
-Most anxious people are probably born with a genetic vulnerability to develop an anxiety disorder.
+Most anxious people probably have genes that make them more likely to develop an anxiety disorder.

 The causes of anxiety include:

 Family history of mental health issues

 A family history of mental health issues can be a contributing factor.
 But it doesn't mean if there are mental health issues in your family you will develop anxiety.

 Ongoing stressful situations — such as job issues or changes, unstable accommodation, family or relationship breakdown and grief.
 If you have experienced physical, sexual or verbal abuse, life threatening events or pregnancy and childbirth, you may be at risk.